Kurobe Gorge: Access

 The gorge can be accessed by the Kurobe Gorge Railway operated by the Kurobe Gorge Railway Co.
 The train ride starts at Unazuki Station and ends at Keyakidaira Station.
 But during winter, the gorge can only be accessible by foot.

 Attractions

-Kurube Dam
+Kurobe Dam

 Kurobe Dam is a hydroelectric dam operated by Kansai Electric Power Company.
 It runs through the Kurobe River.
 It is the tallest dam in Japan which the height of 186 meters.
 It began operation in 1961.

 Kurobe Gorge Railway

 Kurobe Gorge Railway is 20 km rail road operating from Unazuki Station to Keyakidaira Station.
 Parts of the railroad is under maintenance as of February 2025 due to the earthquake that hit Ishikawa in January 2024.
 The railroad operates between mid-April to the end of November and runs along the Kurobe River.

 Unazuki Onsen

 Unazuki Onsen is an onsen located at the entrance of the gorge.
 It started operation in 1923.